-Modified Mastering Oceanography with Pearson EText -- Standalone Access Card -for Essentials of Oceanography Trujillo, Alan P., Thurman, Harold V., 13 Edition 9780135486948 http://hunter.textbookx.com/institutional/index.php?action=browse#books/2764296/
+Modified Mastering Oceanography with Pearson EText -- Standalone Access Card -for Essentials of Oceanography Trujillo, Alan P., Thurman, Harold V., 13 Edition 9780135486948

-Note: You must have access to 'Mastering Oceanography', but you may or may not choose to purchase the e-text with it.
-You have two options to buy Mastering Oceanography, one with the e-text (\$79.99) and one without the e-text (\$44.99).
+- Note: You must have access to 'Mastering Oceanography', but you may or may not choose to purchase the e-text with it.
+You have two options to buy Mastering Oceanography, one with the e-text (\$79.99) and one without the e-text (\$44.99). - Please log into Blackboard to find detailed instructions on how to purchase the textbook and access to Mastering Oceanography.